 The contribution to travel and installation costs takes into account only the residence (as of the deadline date) of the scholarship holder regardless of the category under which the student has applied.

-Students offered a scholarship will be required to provide proof of residency
+If you're offered a scholarship, you will be required to provide proof of residency: